 As mental health concerns grow across the nation, Genesis Medical Associates, Inc. is proud to offer counseling services to their patients.
 Approximately 1 in 5 adults in the U.S. - that is 43.8 million, or 18.5% – experiences mental illness in a given year.
-As concerns over mental health increase across the United States, we feel that it is more important than ever for family doctors and primary care practices to offer solutions and address this medical need.
-Many people with mental illness have a full team working with them; and that is why we believe our primary care team is just as responsible for our patient’s mental care as a psychologist or therapist.
+As concerns over mental health increase across the United States, we feel that it is more important than ever for primary care practices to offer solutions and address this medical need.
+Many people with mental illness have a full team working with them; and that is why we believe our primary care team’s collaboration with counselors offers a comprehensive approach to patient care.

-Licensed professional counselors (LPCs), are doctoral and master’s-level mental health service providers.
+Our counselors are master’s-level educated and trained mental health service providers.
 They are trained to work with individuals, families, and groups in treating mental, behavioral, and emotional problems and disorders.Research has shown that the combination of physician management of medications along with counseling is the most successful method of treating anxiety, depression and othe mental health problems.

 The exact care approach used from patient to patient is always different.
-This is because LPCs offer individually based mental health counseling, with a focus on collaboration as well as a flexible nature in terms of adopting care modalities.
-Because of this, LPCs can offer tailored therapies and care methods that are effective for each individual.
+This is because Counselors offer individually based mental health counseling, with a focus on collaboration with their physician, as well as a flexible nature in terms of adopting care modalities.
+Because of this, they can offer tailored therapies and care methods that are effective for each individual.